Award for Improving Undergraduate Physics Education

 Excellence in Physics Education Award

 The APS Committee on Education seeks applications from programs providing evidence that they support excellence in undergraduate physics education.
 All programs that have a significant impact on undergraduate students in physics (e.g. those that have courses in physics, or a major, etc.) are eligible to apply.
 Applicants should consider how their programs successfully engage in undergraduate educational transformation, improve student understanding of physics, increase the number of majors, improve retention by reducing the DFW (Drop, Fail, or Withdrawal) rate, increase numbers of underrepresented minorities or women in physics, support physics major’s engagement in K-12 teaching careers, prepare students for physics careers, improve undergraduate research opportunities, and promote other activities aligned with best practices endorsed by APS’s Committee on Education at the undergraduate level.
-Applicants may wish to consider resources on successful undergraduate education programs such as the SPIN-UP report, and APS Education Resources
+Please note that it is neither expected nor required that any given program will exhibit excellence or improvement in all of these areas.
+Applicants may wish to consider resources on successful undergraduate education programs such as the SPIN-UP report, and APS Education Resources.

 APS Education Resources